EE broadband features and review

 EE broadband coverage and speed

 As a reseller of BT Openreach services, EE home broadband is available to a majority of homes and businesses around the country.
 In order to receive their services you must be within range of an exchange, and the exchange must offer the type of broadband you want.
 Almost all exchanges now offer at least ADSL up to 17Mb, and more than 80% of properties have access to fibre optic broadband.

-To get started enter your postcode into the postcode search on our comparison tables in order to filter deals by location.
+To get started enter your postcode into the postcode search on our comparison tables in order to filter broadband deals by location.
 You can use the filters to the left of the table to narrow down your options, to view EE deals with no setup fee for example.

 EE broadband speed